Conference Logo ProgramMaster Logo

 Paul G. Allison, Baylor University

-5. Development of new alloys: Discovery, development, and fabrication of new alloys that are difficult to fabricate by conventional methods including oxide dispersion strengthened (ODS) alloys, functionally graded materials, compositionally graded materials, coatings, and multimaterials, metamaterials and architectured materials.
+4. Discovery, development, and fabrication of new alloys that are difficult to fabricate by conventional methods including oxide dispersion strengthened (ODS) alloys, functionally graded materials, compositionally graded materials, coatings, multimaterials, metamaterials, and architectured materials.

-6. Manufacturing autonomy: Digital twinning of the process to optimize the parameters and train the ML/AI model.
+5. Digital twinning of the process to optimize the parameters and train the machine learning models.

 Proceedings Plan Undecided